-For the first five years after its founding, BALMUDA maintained an intense focus on creating products just as it envisioned them.
-After this came the sharp realization that it would also have to create products that appealed to a wider range of people.
-With the very business at risk of collapse, Gen ruminated on what really mattered.
-Finally he made his decision: If the company’s end was at hand, then this was one last opportunity to develop the kind of product he had wanted to for some time.
+For the first five years after its founding, BALMUDA maintained an intense focus on creating products just as they envisioned them.
+After a global financial crisis and change in market needs, they realized they would also have to create products that appealed to a wider range of people.
+Gen decided if the company’s end was at hand, then this was the last opportunity to develop a product he dreamed about for years: an electric fan.

-That product was an electric fan.
-Gen had long been interested in this category, partly driven by awareness of climate change and energy issues.
-Perhaps, he mused, a new fan would be needed for the coming age, to help people get through hot summers using as little energy as possible.
+Gen had long been interested in electric technology, driven by awareness of climate change and energy issues.
+“Perhaps,” he mused, “a new fan would be needed for the coming age to help people get through hot summers using as little energy as possible.”

 He also knew, however, that to realize this idea it would be necessary to fundamentally overhaul existing fan technology.

 “The value a fan provides is ‘coolness,’ but it isn’t comfortable to be directly in the airflow of a conventional electric fan for too long,” he explains.
 “That’s why they swivel from side to side.
 But this only reduces the time the user is in the airflow, which also reduces coolness.
 What I wanted to make was an electric fan that would create airflow as pleasant as a natural breeze coming in through the window.”

 BALMUDA products always begin with a specific intent, followed by intense research.